DiveGearAdvice.comUpdated May 2026

 What to Avoid

 Cheap no-name computers under $150.
 These show up on Amazon with impressive-sounding features and prices that seem too good to be true.
 They are.
 The algorithms are often untested, the build quality is poor, and the manufacturers provide no support.
 Your dive computer calculates the nitrogen in your tissues.
-This is not where you save money.
-I've seen divers surface with DCS symptoms after trusting a no-name computer's aggressive algorithm.
+This is not where you save money. divers have surfaced with DCS symptoms after trusting a no-name computer's aggressive algorithm.

 Outdated models from five-plus years ago.
 Dive computer technology has improved significantly.
 Older Suunto Vyper and Gekko models, early Cressi units, and discontinued lines often have outdated algorithms and no firmware update capability.
 Buying used from reputable sellers is fine.
 Buying obsolete technology because it's cheap is not.